- 3-Minute Article

 Financial professionals come from a broad category of experts with different skills and capabilities.
 Some of the common designations you may encounter are:

-- Certified Financial Planner (CFP): CFPs must have years of experience and pass a rigorous exam to achieve certification.
-By studying your income, taxes, debts, and investments, these advisors can give you a sense of your complete financial picture and help you work toward your financial goals.
+- Certified Financial Planner (CFP®): CFPs must have years of experience and pass a rigorous exam to achieve certification.
+By studying your income, taxes, debts, and investments, these financial professionals can give you a sense of your complete financial picture and help you work toward your financial goals.

 - Registered Investment Advisor (RIA): RIAs can provide investment advice and manage your assets.
 As fiduciaries, RIAs are required to offer investment recommendations only with your best interest in mind.
 They typically charge a flat fee for their services.